ostdotcom/ost-sdk-js/README.md

     // into tokens.
 Use get price point detail API of Price Points module to get this value. let pricePoint = 0.020606673;

     // Price point needs to be passed in atto.
-Also, this value should be a string. let intendedPricePoint = String(pricePoint * 10**18);
+Also, this value should be a string.
+Multiply the price point with 10^18. let intendedPricePointInAtto = String(pricePoint * 10**18);

     // Amount of Fiat to be transferred. let transferAmountInFiat = 0.1;

-    // Decimal places obtained from the get price points API of Price Points module.
-Possible values: 6 and 18. let decimalPlaces = 18;

-    // Transfer amount in wei.
-Multiply the fiat transfer amount with 10^decimalPlaces. let fiatTransferAmountInWei = String(transferAmountInFiat * 10**decimalPlaces);
+    // Transfer amount in wei needs to be passed in atto.
+Multiply the fiat transfer amount with 10^18. let fiatTransferAmountInAtto = String(transferAmountInFiat * 10**18);

     // Parameters required for rule execution.
     let rawCalldata = JSON.stringify({
         method: 'pay',  // Rule name which needs to be passed as-is.
-        parameters: [companyTokenHolderAddress, [transferToAddress],[fiatTransferAmountInWei], payCurrencyCode, intendedPricePoint]
+        parameters: [companyTokenHolderAddress, [transferToAddress],[fiatTransferAmountInAtto], payCurrencyCode, intendedPricePointInAtto]
     });

     // Company userId.